 The game of golf requires a high degree of coordination between different muscle groups.
 Good mobility and body tension are important for this.
 Physical restrictions, such as a poor trunk stability or an immobile shoulder girdle have a negative impact on the game.

-With functional training, you can do both specifically eliminate these restrictions and increase your overall body awareness.
+With functional training, you can specifically eliminate these restrictions and increase your overall body awareness.
 This leads to more flexibility and better coordination.
-This makes it easier to develop automatisms in the game.
+This makes it easier to develop instinctive movements for the game.

 Functional training for tennis players:

 At the same time, the game actions and frequent changes of direction require a high degree of anticipation, ability to react, coordination and speed.
-The strokes in general, but especially the service, require a great deal of force to be developed when touching the ball.
+The strokes in general, but especially during serving, require the development of a great deal of force when touching the ball.